Let’s face it, we live in a world today where every business wants to manage your money, but who should you entrust it with?

 Yolt’s reasoning for this is to help new users become better acquainted with the spending and budgeting features it has to offer.

-(Note: Existing users were giving the option to continue with a virtual or psychical card)
+(Note: Existing users were given the option to continue with a virtual or psychical card)

 Making transactions is not just exclusive to your Yolt account, you can also do the same with any of your connected accounts.